Executive summary

 "That's why our approach focuses on minimum viable workflows, not just minimum viable products.
 We measure what matters, tie features to hard metrics like CII score improvements or verified fuel savings, and ensure solutions earn trust from day one.
 Because in maritime, there are no second chances."

-Made's track record includes working with leading maritime organizations like CMB.Tech, Lloyd's Register, PSA, Spliethoff, and EVOS to clean up dirty data, centralize operations, launch new services, and unlock fresh business models.
+Made's track record includes working with leading maritime organizations like CMB.Tech, Lloyd's Register, PSA, and Spliethoff to clean up dirty data, centralize operations, launch new services, and unlock fresh business models.

-"Even though the industry is cemented in history, the capabilities and adoption of digital tools is accelerating," Van den Bergh notes.
+"Even though the industry still has a long way to go, the capabilities and adoption of digital tools is accelerating," Van den Bergh notes.
 "Given the competitiveness of this industry, proper use of your data today is key for having a competitive edge in the years to come.
 At Made, that's what we do for maritime businesses: we make data travel across ecosystems and bring it to good use for purposes of growth, operational efficiency and/or sustainable impact."

 The data in this article was retrieved from the following sources.